SUPPORT WORKSHOP

 Contact us to learn more about this workshop.

-At the Heart of It • A Heart of Hope passes through many,…
+At the Heart of It A Heart of Hope passes through many, many hands from…

 How it all began It’s January 2026, and just like everyone else, Hearts of Hope…